 The following steps in marketing research will help you fully understand your audiences and their needs.

 - Gather your market research

 Let’s look at each step more in-depth.

 The first step in how to do market research is articulating what you want to find out.
 The purpose may be to understand the issues, problems, and concerns of your target audience.
 It may be to support the creation of buyer personas.
 Or it could be to measure attitudes toward a product or changing forces in a market.

-For example, the soda market has been on the decline for the past few years as Americans turn to healthier alternatives.
-Soda companies can do market research to understand the root cause and develop marketing strategies to capitalize on this customer behavior.
-In the market research process they might discover that consumers are buying smaller cans and bottles, which is actually more profitable for companies.
+For example, the soda market has been on the decline for several years as Americans turn to healthier alternatives.
+Soda companies might do market research to better understand what customers want and develop marketing strategies to capitalize on this customer behavior.
+In the market research process, they might discover that consumers are buying smaller cans and bottles, which is actually more profitable for companies.
 Learning why customers are opting for smaller, individual bottles instead of choosing liters and packs of cans would help them reposition their product to appeal to that desire.
 You may also discover a viable target consumer you hadn’t considered.
 In this case, research shows the occasional soda consumer may be a viable market.

-Once you have a concrete question you want to address, the next step is to choose your method of conducting marketing research.
-While most people might think about the “Mad Men” era of focus groups and consumer interviews, the modern digital era makes it easy to collect a variety of information related to your query.
+Once you have a concrete question you want to address, the next step is to choose your method of conducting marketing research and analysis.
+While most people might think about the “Mad Men” era of focus groups and consumer interviews, the modern digital age makes it easy to collect a variety of information related to your query.

 Send Out Surveys to Understand Customer Sentiment

-The most common tool that companies use in their audience analysis is survey research.
+The most common tool that companies use in their audience analysis is online surveys.
 Most survey software platforms are free or cheap to use, and you can export the data for easy manipulation.
-Whether you’re simply asking a few questions or sending out extensive, open-ended surveys to tap into the customer hive mind, you can have a treasure trove of first-person data in just a few days.
+Whether you’re simply asking a few specific questions or sending out extensive surveys with open-ended questions to tap into the customer’s mind, you can have a treasure trove of first-person data in just a few days.